Joy-less/Holo/README.md

 var one, ..two_three := [1, 2, 3]
 ```

-Assignments on a box are translated to method calls (similar to Ruby).
+Assignments on an object are translated to method calls (similar to Ruby).
 ```
 var Cat := {
   sub set_name(name:Str)